 Harold Humphrey, one of the Umbro founders, had worked as a saleman for Bukta in Stockport

 A perforated, cellular material used for warm weather shirts.
 Arguably the first ‘performance fabric’, it was created by the Aertex company of Manchester in 1888 and used for underwear and hot climate military uniforms.
 Umbro called the fabric ‘Airtex’ when they used it for England shirts in 1969, though it gained real prominence in 1970 when all three England shirts used at the World Cup in Mexico were ‘Airtex’.
-Also used by Scotland in the 1974, 1978 and 1986 World Clubs, it was used domestically by Arsenal, Watford and Wolves.
+Also used by Scotland in the 1974, 1978 and 1986 World Cups, and Australia in West Germany in 1974, it was used domestically by Arsenal, Aston Villa, Derby, Leeds, Manchester City, Liverpool, Tottenham, Watford and Wolves.

 A form of Nylon that is very soft to the touch, as well as lightweight and versatile.
 Used to produce the 1988-90 England shirts.